g-verma/grr/README.md

-This is code is for education purpose only
+This code is for education purpose only

+Its a social media platform where user can create profile and follow and can send private messages.

+this project uses php + mysql + javascript + Html